LTshepoJr/CDV01_Career_Goals_Reflection_LETKGO330_PTO2401_GroupB2_Lethabo-Kgoele_CDV01/README.md

     - List your specific, measurable, achievable, relevant, and time-bound goals.

-    In a year I will have mastered coding, hopfully have build numerous projects and will help me in my journy ahead, in 2 years I see myself getting experiance in a workplace and will help me understand how working in team feels like, all the challenges to the happy moments.
+    In a year I will have mastered coding, hopfully have build numerous projects and will help me in my journy ahead, in 2 years I see myself getting experience in a workplace and will help me understand how working in a team feels like, to get through all the challenges to ecstatic moments.

     - Explain the rationale behind each goal.

-    I just want to do what I love
+    I just want to do what I love.

 2. **Long-term Goals** (3-5 years and beyond):

     - Outline your long-term career aspirations.

-    In 3 years I would be creating websites and applications for people, or working for the military or army, who knows, in 4 years I want to plan out my dream to create a school and in 5 work hard to persue my big dream
+    In 3 years I would be creating websites and applications for people, or working for the military, who knows, in 4 years I want to plan out my dream to create a school and in 5 work hard to persue my dream.

     - Describe how these align with your interests and skills.

-    I will be the best coder I know in 5 years because I love what I do, I might even be a teacher just to know how it feels like to teach people coding
+    I will be the best coder I know in 5 years because I love what I do, I might even be a teacher just to know how it feels like to teach people coding because it is only normal to teach coding because I want to open a school.

 ### Part 4: Action Plan